meeshyep/CV/README.md

 January 2017: I will be available for hire in Sydney, Australia.

-## Skills(or rather, What Gets me Out of Bed in the Morning)
+## Skills

 #### I am adaptable

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.
+(Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.)

 - International experience across the US, Germany, UK and soon to be Australia
 - Ability to understand different markets and cultures quickly